OSU expects to name new president Friday

 {{featured_button_text}}

 Hargis, who announced his retirement in November, is walking away after 13 years in the role.
-He took over in 2008, and was the second OSU grad to serve as president.
+He took over in 2008 and was the second OSU graduate to serve as its president.

-October 2020 video: Burns Hargis announces retirement as Oklahoma State University president
+October 2020 video and gallery: Burns Hargis announces retirement as Oklahoma State University president

 Hargis is set to retire at the end of the academic year, July 1, 2021.
 He made the announcement Oct.
 23.